etal/cnvkit/doc/plots.rst

 around the segmentation line also visually indicates the level of noise or uncertainty.

-To create multiple region-specific plots at once, the regions of interest can be listed in a separate file and passed to the ``scatter`` command with the ``-l``/``--range-list`` option.
-This is equivalent to creating the plots separately with the ``-c`` option and then combining the plots into a single multi-page PDF.

 The bin-level log2 ratios or coverages can also be plotted without segmentation calls::